bekk/funksjonell-frontend/day1/README.md

 //addTwo(2) === 4
 ```
 ### Currying
-A curried function is a function that will return a new function until it receives all of its arguments
+A curried function is a function that will return a new function until it receives all of its arguments.
+You can think of it as automatic partial application.

 ```javascript
 function curriedAdder(first, second) {
       if (second === undefined) {